Integrated Pest Management

-An IPM program allows for the adoption of new environmentally friendly products and control methods and fosters greater public health and wellness.
-It’s all part of our approach to dealing with pest nuisances, and it means that we use pesticides sparingly, whether we’re dealing with mosquitoes, tree pests or weeds.
-We try to balance the use of chemical pesticides with other control methods, including manual removal of pests where it’s appropriate.
-We think it’s important for the environment, and for everyone’s health, to keep our use of pesticides to a minimum.
+Our IPM program allows for the adoption of new environmentally friendly products and control methods to help foster the health and wellness of our City.
+We try and balance the use of chemical pesticides with other control methods when appropriate, as we think it's important for the environment, and everyone's health to keep our pesticide use to a minimum.

 For more information please view our Integrated Pest Management Manual (pdf)